 If you have an existing dog coat that fits the dog nicely, you can use it to make a pattern by tracing it on newspaper.
 Remember to add a ½” seam allowance all around the coat before cutting.
-For a free pattern, I have posted an adjustable guide for all dog sizes that can be downloaded and printed.
+For a free pattern, I have posted an adjustable guide for all dog sizes that can be downloaded and printed [Ed. note: the pattern is no longer available on the author’s website].
 Once you’ve cut the pattern, be sure to check the size by draping it on your dog.

 Step 2: Lay it out.